vqthinh/fhevm-zama-stake-app/README.md

 # FHEVM Zama Stake App

-This project is an ETH staking app on Sepolia testnet, using the FHEStake smart contract and a Next.js/React frontend.
+This project is an **FHEVM-enabled** ETH staking app on Sepolia testnet, using the FHEStake smart contract with **Fully Homomorphic Encryption (FHE)** capabilities and a Next.js/React frontend.
-Users can stake ETH, earn automatic rewards, withdraw, and claim rewards.
+Users can stake ETH, earn automatic rewards with **encrypted reward tracking**, withdraw, and claim rewards using both traditional and **encrypted FHEVM operations**.
 The contract owner can adjust the reward rate and reset user rewards.

+## 🔒 FHEVM Features

+- **Encrypted Reward Tracking**: User rewards are stored in encrypted form using FHEVM's `euint32` type
+- **Encrypted Reward Claiming**: Users can claim rewards using encrypted inputs with zero-knowledge proofs
+- **Privacy-Preserving Operations**: Reward amounts can be processed without revealing actual values
+- **Backward Compatibility**: Maintains support for traditional non-encrypted operations

 LIVE Demo: https://zama-staking.vercel.app/